Penicillin V use while Breastfeeding

 Penicillin V is acceptable to use during breastfeeding.
 Limited information indicates that single maternal doses of penicillin V of 1320 mg produce low levels in milk that are not expected to cause adverse effects in breastfed infants.
 Occasionally disruption of the infant's gastrointestinal flora, resulting in diarrhea or thrush have been reported with penicillins, but these effects have not been adequately evaluated.
 Penicillin V is acceptable in nursing mothers.

-Maternal Levels. /em> Milk penicillin V levels were measured in 16 women after an oral dose of 1320 mg.
-In 7 women with mastitis, peak milk levels averaged 0.06 mg/L (range 0.03 to 0.09 mg/L) in the breast with mastitis and 0.34 mg/L (range 0.15 to 0.51 mg/L) without mastitis.
-In 4 women without mastitis, peak milk levels averaged 0.3 mg/L. Differences in the levels in mastitic milk and control milk were statistically significantly from nonmastitic milk in the women with mastitis in the opposite breast.
+Maternal Levels.
+Milk penicillin V levels were measured in 16 women after an oral dose of 1320 mg.
+In 7 women with mastitis, peak milk levels averaged 0.72 mg/L in the breast with mastitis and 0.58 mg/L without mastitis.
+In 4 women without mastitis (control), peak milk levels averaged 0.3 mg/L. Differences in the levels in mastitic milk and control milk were statistically significantly from nonmastitic milk in the women with mastitis in the opposite breast.
 In the women with mastitis, the peak level occurred 2.6 to 2.7 hours after the dose; in the women without mastitis, the peak occurred 5.4 hours after the dose.
 The average milk concentration and areas under the curve were greater in the women with mastitis, but the differences were not statistically significant.
 The authors estimated that an exclusively breastfed infant would receive an average dosage of about 50 mcg/kg/day (range 20 to 90 mcg/kg/day).